Geometric Preconditioning and Curriculum Optimization for Trainable Variational Quantum Regression: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We presented a trainability-oriented framework for quantum regression that targets optimization instability associated with barren plateaus and ill-conditioned objectives.
-Our approach combines a capacity-controlled classical embedding, interpreted as a learnable geometric preconditioner, with a curriculum-driven training protocol that schedules circuit depth and optimizers during learning.
-Empirically, under our simulator and fixed-budget setting, this hybrid design improves over pure QNN baselines across the considered PDE-informed and tabular regression tasks and exhibits more stable convergence in data-limited regimes.
-Rather than relying on depth-centric overparameterization, our results suggest that jointly designing representations and optimization schedules can be a practical direction for stabilizing quantum regression in near-term settings.
+We presented a trainability-oriented design for variational quantum regression.
+The central idea is to treat the input representation as part of the quantum optimization problem: a capacity-controlled classical embedding reshapes the coordinates seen by a data-reuploading circuit, while a curriculum protocol controls how depth and optimizer dynamics are introduced.
+Through the quantum-parameter Jacobian and empirical Gram matrix, this design can be understood as a geometric preconditioning mechanism rather than as an unconstrained classical shortcut.
+Empirically, under our fixed simulator protocols, the method lowers error relative to pure QNN baselines across the reported PDE-informed and tabular audits, while strong classical references remain competitive or superior in several absolute-error comparisons.
+These results indicate that representation geometry and optimizer schedule should be designed jointly when variational quantum circuits are used as continuous-function approximators.

-\paragraph{Future work.} First, an important next step is to evaluate the framework on NISQ hardware and study how hardware noise and error-mitigation strategies affect the observed trainability gains~\cite{temme2017error}.
-Second, we plan to extend the methodology to operator learning settings to test whether the proposed preconditioning-and-curriculum recipe transfers to resolution-invariant mappings~\cite{kovachki2023neural,wangquanonet}.
-Finally, developing theoretical characterizations of how the classical preconditioner influences optimization geometry, for example through the spectrum of the quantum Fisher information matrix (QFIM) and its relation to gradient variance, could provide deeper insight into when and why hybrid preconditioning improves trainability~\cite{liu2020quantum}.
-We will further strengthen validation by (i) adding stronger classical baselines (e.g., tuned gradient-boosted decision trees and Fourier-feature PINNs) under matched budgets, and (ii) performing frequency-resolved error analyses together with platform-agnostic resource accounting (circuit calls and shot budgets) and scaling studies in qubit/depth.
+\paragraph{Future work.} A direct next step is to evaluate the design on NISQ hardware and study how hardware noise and error-mitigation strategies affect the observed trainability gains~\cite{temme2017error}.
+It would also be useful to extend the methodology to operator learning settings to test whether the preconditioning-and-curriculum strategy transfers to resolution-invariant mappings~\cite{kovachki2023neural,wangquanonet}.
+Finally, theoretical characterizations of how the classical preconditioner influences optimization geometry, for example through the spectrum of the quantum Fisher information matrix (QFIM) and its relation to gradient variance, could provide deeper insight into when and why hybrid preconditioning improves trainability~\cite{liu2020quantum}.